-When a mobster's wife decides to testify against his evil deeds, she goes under cover to avoid being killed.
-Now that he's coming to trial, she has to be escorted across country by train in order to testify.
+When a mobster's widow decides to testify and provide names of others involved in evil deeds, she goes undercover to avoid being killed.
+She is being escorted across country by train in order to testify.
 Cop Walter Brown and his partner are assigned the task, but the mob are on their trail.Written by

 Col Needham <firstname.lastname@example.org>

 45 of 49 people found this review helpful.